-Barrett's oesophagus is a condition that in a small number of people may gradually develop into cancer of the lower part of the gullet (oesophagus).
+Barrett's oesophagus is a condition where the cells of the oesophagus (gullet) grow abnormally.
+In a small number of people, this may gradually develop into cancer of the lower part of the gullet (oesophagus).

 What is Barrett's oesophagus?